EMPLOYMENT INFORMATION SESSIONS FOR INTERNATIONAL STUDENTS

 - A panel of students from Vietnam, Brazil, Bolivia, and China facilitated a conversation about non-verbal communication styles across cultures in PS351 "Nonverbal Behavior and Judging Others"

-If you are interested in learning more, click HERE to fill out our GCC Faculty Interest Form which will help us learn more about the needs of your specific classroom.
+If you are interested in learning more, click HERE to fill out our WorldView Faculty Interest Form which will help us learn more about the needs of your specific classroom.
 You may also email GA_CISS@bentley.edu for general information.

 *We accept presentation requests on a rolling basis throughout the semester!*

-For example, last year a Global Classroom Connector presented to a Health, Wellness & Counseling staff meeting about general knowledge regarding her experiences in the healthcare system in China and cultural approaches to the topic of mental health.
+For example, last year a WorldView Ambassador presented to a Health, Wellness & Counseling staff meeting about general knowledge regarding her experiences in the healthcare system in China and cultural approaches to the topic of mental health.
 This semester, a group of 5 panelists spoke to the Bentley University Police Department about their experiences with police officers on campus and in the U.S. and norms around police culture and protocols in their native country.
 Both experiences resulted in enhanced understanding between students and staff.
 Students left with more accurate information about resources on campus, and staff were provided context into working with students from diverse backgrounds.

-If you are interested in having a panel/presentation for your staff, click HERE to complete the GCC Staff Interest Form.
+If you are interested in having a panel/presentation for your staff, click HERE to complete the WorldView Staff Interest Form.
 The form will help us learn more about what you're looking for in a presentation or panel.
 For general information, you may also email GA_CISS@bentley.edu.
 We look forward to hearing from you.